MichaelYuhe/official-website/blogs/Free-and-open-source-feature-flag-service-benchmark-I.md

 ## Overview

-FeatBit's Evaluation Server is a real-time feature flag management service designed to be scalable and fast.
+FeatBit's Evaluation Server is a real-time feature flag evaluation service designed to be scalable and fast.
 To ensure that the Evaluation Server can handle concurrent users effectively, it is necessary to conduct performance tests to determine its capacity to handle new evaluation connections per second.
 This article presents the results of such tests performed on the Evaluation Server in an isolated minimum environment.

 The Evaluation Server was expected to handle more than 1000 new evaluation connections per second with an acceptable error rate of less than 1%.
 The 99th percentile (P99) response time was expected to be less than 200 milliseconds.
 These requirements were set to ensure that the Evaluation Server could provide a high level of service to users and maintain its scalability.